 Museum of the Great War, History museum in Péronne, France.

-The research center within the museum contains extensive documentation about World War I, including military records, maps, and correspondence from multiple nations.
+The museum houses a research center with extensive documentation including military records, maps, and correspondence from multiple nations.
+This makes it a valuable resource for historians and serious researchers beyond the typical visitor experience.

 Location: Péronne